practicalli/clojure/using-data-structures/sequences.md

 (:URL (dev-event-details :devoxxuk))
 ```

 > **Note** Lets define a simple data structure for stocks data using a vector of maps, as there will be one or more company stocks to track.
 Each map represents the stock information for a company.
-Get the value of the whole data structure by refering to it by name, ask for a specific element by its position in the array using the `nth` function.
+Get the value of the whole data structure by referring to it by name, ask for a specific element by its position in the array using the `nth` function.
 Then try some of the common functions that work on collections.

 ```clojure
 (def portfolio [ { :ticker "CRM" :lastTrade 233.12 :open 230.66}